 If at any time during a pre-practicum screening, random screening or reasonable cause screening, a student refuses to be tested, the student will be withdrawn from the program.
-If at any time the student's drug test is positive, or a negative dilute and has not been medically approved, the student will be withdrawn from the program.
+If at any time the student's drug test is positive and has not been medically approved, the student will be withdrawn from the program.
+If at any time the students drug test is negative dilute, the student will immediately repeat the drug test.
+NOTE: Students are responsible for payment of all fees related to drug screening.